pegvin/pegvin.github.io/src/post/tinnitus-is-real.md

 Tinnitus can be caused by alot of things but the most common amongst young people is prolonged exposure to loud sounds.

-For me it was a combination:
+For me it was a combination of:
 1. Loud music (often via earphones).
 2. Loud wind noise caused by motorcycling.